2018 Alabama State Hornets football team

 The 2018 Alabama State Hornets football team represented Alabama State University as a member of the East Division of the Southwestern Athletic Conference (SWAC) during 2018 NCAA Division I FCS football season.
 Led by first-year head coach Donald Hill-Eley, the Hornets compiled an overall record of 4–7 with a mark of 3–4 in conference play, placing fourth in the SWAC East Division.
 Alabama State played home games at New ASU Stadium in Montgomery, Alabama.

-Previous season

-The Hornets finished the 2017 season 5–6, 4–3 in SWAC play to finish in second place in the East Division.

 Preseason

 SWAC football media day

 During the SWAC football media day held in Birmingham, Alabama on July 13, 2018, the Hornets were predicted to finish second in the East Division.

-Media poll

 Presason All-SWAC Team

 The Hornets had six players selected to Preseason All-SWAC Teams.